VictoriaMetrics/VictoriaMetrics/docs/vmagent.md

 #### Relabeling and filtering

 `vmagent` can add, remove or update labels on the collected data before sending it to remote storage.
-Additionally, it can remove unneeded samples via Prometheus-like relabeling before sending the collected data to remote storage.
+Additionally, it can remove unwanted samples via Prometheus-like relabeling before sending the collected data to remote storage.
 See [these docs](#relabeling) for details.

 #### Splitting data streams among multiple systems

-`vmagent` supports splitting of the collected data among muliple destinations with the help of `-remoteWrite.urlRelabelConfig`, which is applied independently for each configured `-remoteWrite.url` destination.
+`vmagent` supports splitting the collected data between muliple destinations with the help of `-remoteWrite.urlRelabelConfig`, which is applied independently for each configured `-remoteWrite.url` destination.
 For instance, it is possible to replicate or split data among long-term remote storage, short-term remote storage and real-time analytical system [built on top of Kafka](https://github.com/Telefonica/prometheus-kafka-adapter).
 Note that each destination can receive its own subset of the collected data thanks to per-destination relabeling via `-remoteWrite.urlRelabelConfig`.